 Openpath is an access control provider with a suite of hardware and software products, which includes door readers, access panels, mobile access apps and a management dashboard.
 It’s popular for modern offices, and cardholders don’t need to use a traditional key card to enter through access points; rather, they can use their mobile phones or even their smartwatches to gain entry.
 When you’re making the decision between access control companies, the choice can be difficult, so read on to find out more about Openpath and its competitors.

 Access control allows facilities to monitor who is allowed to enter their space, and Openpath can be a great solution for offices that prioritize both ease of use and physical security.
 When compared to older access control companies, Openpath’s offerings make more sense for offices that want to appear more sleek and streamlined.
 However, competitors like Kisi also offer a great deal of functionality as well.

-Openpath's reader communicates via RS-485 directly to the control panel as well as supports vulnerable standards like Wiegand which has been hacked since about 1983.
+Openpath's reader communicates via RS-485 directly to the control panel and supports standards like Wiegand.

-Compare that to the end-to-end encryption with secure communication between reader and cloud.
-The fully online firmware allows real time Over-The-Air (OTA) updates.
-Beyond that all data coming from Kisi's reader will run through your firewall so you have absolute control should any anomalies appear.
+Comparing that to the Kisi Reader Pro which has fully online firmware allows real time Over-The-Air (OTA) updates.
+Beyond that all data coming from a Kisi reader will run through your firewall so you have absolute control should any anomalies appear.
 Check out Kisi's reader here.

-Comparing that to Kisi's App with about with 10,000+ installs and a rating of 4.2.
+Comparing that to the Kisi application which has 10,000+ installs and a rating of 4.2.
 Both apps are built natively which means that all possibilities the respective hardware allows are leveraged.

 Kisi's Cloud Based Physical Access Control System operates purely in the cloud, making it easy to set up and highly scalable as you expand.